 This activity started off with the volunteers explaining what kind of bridges they make and create, and then the students got split up into six different teams to build their own bridges.
 This activity allowed the students to help each other, work together, and collaborate with a professional in the field.
 They made sketches on how each of them felt the bridge should look like and then they put all their ideas together to create an amazing and original bridge.
 Some students held popsicle sticks together while other students glued.
 This activity involved a lot of trust, communication, and teamwork.

+"If you hit the target from half court, we'll buy you all ice cream," we said to the students in our sports elective.
+Then, confident that the challenge was far too difficult, we kicked our feet up on the bleachers and watched as the students gamely stepped to the line.
+In the first round, they missed.
+Believing there was no risk, we foolishly gave them a second chance.
 Jose stepped to the line and let it fly.
 As soon as he let it go, our hearts sank.
 It flew straight and true--directly into the target.
 The kids erupted in cheers, as we braced ourselves for an afternoon trip to Safeway...

 It is moments like these--spontaneous challenges, jokes, and games--that define the spirit of Crystal's Bridge site as much as the day-to-day classes and electives.
 Aside from ice cream challenges, we play card games such as Egyptian War at breakfast and snack, during which kids and TA's laugh as they compete in friendly competition.
 They also love to play the piano in the mansion ballroom, learn songs from "Twinkle Twinkle Little Star" to Journey's smash hit "Don't Stop Believing."